 The benefit of finding a good rate on a CD is that the investor can be sure of her eventual earnings at the outset of the investment, and that the principal and interest are safe investments.
 The FDIC insures the CD for up to $250,000, and may insure greater amounts for joint accounts or trusts.
 Check with the financial institution to make sure your full investment is insured.
 Another benefit of CDs is that most financial institutions make them extremely easy to open.
 Online banks and credit unions are sources of CDs with competitive rates.
-A current competitive rate on a CD is between 4 to 5 percent annual percentage rate.
+In 2008, a competitive annual percentage rate on a CD ranged between 4 and 5 percent.

-There are a couple of negatives regarding CDs with high rates of return.
+There are negatives attached to CDs with high rates of return.
 They often require larger investments or investments for a longer period of time, both of which can be risky in a volatile market.
 If interest rates increase dramatically during the term of the CD, it is impossible to change the interest you are earning without a penalty.
 To avoid tying up too many funds or being trapped in a low interest rate, many investors opt for CD laddering--opening up several smaller CDs for a variety of terms and renewing them as they mature.

 Securing a good rate on a CD is vital, because the investor's money is tied up for anywhere from 3 months to more than 5 years.
 Consumers must do a fair amount of comparison shopping, even though the temptation may be to open a CD within their banks.
 Instead, check the CD rates at Bankrate (see Resources below), and do not leave out online banks.
 Legitimate online banks offer high CD rates to attract new customers.
 However, banks in financial trouble also may offer high rates, so it pays to check a bank's rating, a feature offered in many online CD rate comparison charts.